EnzoSeason/signature_detection_app/README.md

 - backend

-  It uses [fastapi](https://github.com/tiangolo/fastapi), a Python web framework.
+  It uses [Fastapi](https://github.com/tiangolo/fastapi), a Python web framework.

 - web server

-  The web server is Nginx.
+  It is Nginx.
 It proxys the requests.

 For now, no database is connected.
 It's very easy to extend with `docker-compose`.